erondpowell/directus/docs/app/content/collections.md

 :::warning Archiving Requires Configuration

-Only available if an Archive column has been configured under:\
+Archiving is only available if an Archive column has been configured under:\
  **"Settings > Data Model > Collection > Archive"**.

 <!-- @TODO configuration > Data Model: Link to section on archiving -->